Class Talents

 With Army of the Damned, your Army of the Dead cooldown duration should average around 3 minutes, depending on your uptime (if you are unable to generate/spend runic power due to lack of uptime, then you will be losing out on potential cooldown reduction for Army of the Dead).
 In single target, it is vital that you reduce the cooldown of Army of the Dead’s enough so it will align with Summon Gargoyle.
 With the cooldown alignment perks this talent brings for Apocalypse and the cooldown reduction on Army of the Dead, you will want to take this talent in almost all scenarios.

-The same applies to your AOE burst windows when playing with Bursting Sores and Vile Contagion.
-You can use it to apply wounds to your main target, then use Vile Contagion to spread those wounds across multiple targets and then you will have a haste buff with both Unholy Assault and Empower Rune Weapon to pop all of your wounds during your Death and Decay window.
+This talent also works very well when playing with Bursting Sores and Vile Contagion.
+You can use it to apply 4 wounds to your main target, then use Vile Contagion to spread those wounds across multiple targets and then you will have a damage buff from Unholy Assault and a haste buff from Empower Rune Weapon while you pop all of your wounds in your Death and Decay window.
 Overall this is a solid talent that you will want to pick up in most, if not all, scenarios.

 Commander of the Dead: Finally, we come to Commander of the Dead, a major talent that shines best in single target, significantly buffing your major single target cooldowns Army of the Dead, Apocalypse (including Magus of the Dead), and Summon Gargoyle.
 Commander of the Dead is one of the most significant damage increases for your minions, so it is one of the strongest, if not one, of the best talents you can take for a minion-focused build.